python/cpython/Doc/library/functions.rst

    *buffering* is an optional integer used to set the buffering policy.
 Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable in text mode), and an integer > 1 to indicate the size in bytes of a fixed-size chunk buffer.
+Note that specifying a buffer size this way does not apply for files opened in text mode, where :attr:`io.DEFAULT_BUFFER_SIZE` applies instead.
+For configuring text buffer sizes, consider using the ``write_through`` flag for :func:`io.TextIOWrapper.reconfigure`.
 When no *buffering* argument is given, the default buffering policy works as follows:

    * Binary files are buffered in fixed-size chunks; the size of the buffer is